 - How many procedures or cases the doctor has been involved with

-- Areas of special interest or research
+- The doctor's areas of special interest or research

-- Which hospitals the doctor is affiliated with.
+- Which hospitals the doctor is affiliated with

-- Whether the doctor is board-certified in the area of specialization.
+- Whether the doctor is board-certified in the area of specialization

 - Any fellowships completed in cancer care (surgery, radiation therapy, medical oncology)

 If you can’t find the information, call the doctor’s office and ask some questions.